 Update your high school children’s transcripts and course descriptions at the end of each school year.
 It’s a lot easier to remember what you did for 9th grade at the end of 9th grade than it is to remember at the end of 12th grade!

-Remember to double check with every college your child may be interested in attending about their admissions requirements.
-Requirements changes school to school and state to state.
+Remember to double-check with every college your child may be interested in attending about their admissions requirements.
+Requirements change school to school and state to state.
 One state school may favor testing while another wants to see a list of every single book read in high school.

 Keeping a running list now is easier than trying to recreate what you did as you’re applying to colleges!

-The secret to staying on top of your children’s schoolwork is to keep simple systems in place.
+The secret to organizing children’s schoolwork is to keep simple systems in place.
 A few minutes each week running papers through the system, from files to binder on to the portfolio will keep your house from being inundated with schoolwork with a few minutes running paper through the system each week.

-Do you have a simple system for staying on top of your kids’ schoolwork?
+Do you have a simple system for organizing kids’ schoolwork?